Why Your Mower Wont Turn Over Unless Spark Plug Is Out?

 If your lawn mower won’t turn over unless the spark plug is out, there are a few quick fixes you can try.
 Check for blocked inlet or outlet valves and also that the air filter is clean and that air vents are not blocked.
-Also, clean the carburettor and make sure there are not fuel blockages.
+Clean the carburetor and make sure there are no fuel blockages.

-Understanding why your lawn mower won’t turn over unless the spark plug is out can be a challenge, especially if you have little knowledge of how an internal combustion engine works.
-A properly installed spark plug plays a vital role in your mower’s engine, helping it crank with enough power.
+Understanding why your mower won’t turn over unless the spark plug is out can be frustrating, especially if you’re not familiar with how an internal combustion engine operates.
+A properly installed spark plug plays a vital role in your mower’s engine, helping it crank with enough power to start.

 Understanding Your Lawn Mower Engine